dzhuang/django-galleryfield/docs/source/about_demo.rst

 About the demo
 ================

-The code in the demo seems very simple, with only a model field :class:`galleryfield.fields.GalleryField` used in ``demo.models`` to construct the gallery model.
-Actually, there're some logic falls behind the code.
+The code in the demo seems simple, with only a model field :class:`galleryfield.fields.GalleryField` used in ``demo.models`` to construct the gallery model.
+Actually, there're some logic fall behind the code.

 Handling the image instances
 -----------------------------

-Although we didn't explicitly specified in the code, the demo is actually using built-in :class:`galleryfield.models.BuiltInGalleryImage` as the image model for creating, listing, and updating images.
+Although we didn't explicitly specify in the code, the demo is actually using built-in :class:`galleryfield.models.BuiltInGalleryImage` as the image model for creating, listing, and updating images.
 The image model has 2 fields: a :class:`galleryfield.fields.GalleryField` named ``image`` and an ``User`` field named ``creator``.
-We think whatever it called, an ``User`` field is needed because that's the basis for the server to determine the whether requested users are qualified to modify the image instances, viewing the image instances from a form listview,  or potentially delete existing image instances.
+We think whatever it called, an ``User`` field is needed because that's the basis for the server to determine the whether requested users are qualified to modify the image instances, or to view the image instances in a form listview,  or to potentially delete existing image instances.

-Further, If you look into ``galleryfield.urls`` and ``galleryfield.image_views``, you will see 3 class-based views handling image instances:
+Further, If you look into ``galleryfield.urls`` and ``galleryfield.image_views``, you will see 3 class-based views which are handling images (or image instances):

 - :class:`galleryfield.image_views.BuiltInImageCreateView` for uploading images,
   requires login.